52.5. Rights of appeal from decisions of the Registrar

 5.1 Appeal to the Federal Court or the Federal Circuit and Family Court of Australia (Division 2)

 The Federal Court and the Federal Circuit and Family Court of Australia (Division 2) have jurisdiction to hear and determine appeals against decisions, directions or orders of the Registrar (sections 191 and 191A).
 The statutory rights of appeal to the courts are specifically set out in the relevant sections of the Trade Marks Act 1995 viz. sections 35, 56, 67, 83(2), 83A(8), 84D and 104 and the Trade Mark Regulations viz. reg 17A.26, 17A.34P, 17A.42F.
-If the Act does not specify a right of appeal to the Federal Court, the Federal Circuit and Family Court of Australia (Division 2), or the Administrative Appeals Tribunal (see manual section 5.2) the only alternative avenue is under the Administrative Decisions (Judicial Review) Act (see Manual Section 5.3).
+If the Act does not specify a right of appeal to the Federal Court, the Federal Circuit and Family Court of Australia (Division 2), or the Administrative Review Tribunal (see manual section 5.2) the only alternative avenue is under the Administrative Decisions (Judicial Review) Act (see Manual Section 5.3).

 Appeals from Registrar’s decisions may be made to the Federal Court or the Federal Circuit and Family Court of Australia (Division 2) in respect of: